-Sir Terry Frost RA (born Terence Ernest Manitou Frost) (13 October 1915 1 September 2003) was an English abstract artist, who worked in Newlyn, Cornwall.
+Sir Terence Ernest Manitou Frost RA (13 October 1915 – 1 September 2003) was a British abstract artist, who worked in Newlyn, Cornwall.
 Frost was renowned for his use of the Cornish light, colour and shape to start a new art movement in England.
 He became a leading exponent of abstract art and a recognised figure of the British art establishment.

 Artist as subject